top of page

 myLaminin Logo

-As demands for open science, data sharing, and reproducibility increase, it's more important than ever to manage research data carefully.
-The good news is that technologies such as myLaminin eliminate the uncertainty of RDM.
-Good RDM services provide researchers with tools to easily manage data repositories, apply role-based access controls, maintain metadata, manage file versioning, and secure archiving.
+As demands for open science, data sharing, and reproducibility increase, managing research data carefully is more important than ever.
+The good news is that technologies like myLaminin eliminate much of the uncertainty associated with research data management.
+Good RDM services provide researchers with tools to manage data repositories, apply role-based access controls, maintain metadata, track file versions, and secure archiving.

-Short answer: good data management preserves your work, makes it more valuable, and helps to create a more open, collaborative research culture for everyone.
+Short answer: Good data management preserves your work, enhances its value, and fosters a more open, collaborative research culture for all.

 __________________________________